sam0402/pcp-44.1KHz/README.md

 pCP8-Q176+44.img includes 176.4KHz & 44.1KHz kernels, and supports USB Ethernet (Realtek RTL8152/8153, ASIX AX88179/178A).

-Select the Q176 if Q264/2168 can not work, overclock select the 1960.
+Select the Q176 if Q264/2168 can not work, overclock item change to 1960.

   44.1KHz is the best kernel for LMS, and supports CM4 IO-board.
 Overclock select 1600.